apollo-server-integrations/apollo-server-integration-fastify/readme.md

 All functions and types optionally allow you to pass in or infer a `Server` type from Fastify.

-## **Node.JS v16**

-Please pass in `forceCloseConnections: true` to Fastify in combination with `fastifyApolloDrainPlugin` to correctly shutdown you're server on close and not hang incoming requests.

 ## **Contributors**

 - Oliver Plummer ([olyop](https://github.com/olyop))